 The four most common types of HAIs are related to invasive devices or surgical procedures and include: (2)

 In American hospitals alone, the Center for Disease Control (CDC) estimates that HAIs account for an estimated 1.7 million infections and 99,000 associated deaths each year.
 (1)

 These infections have serious consequences on patient safety and quality of care and cost the healthcare system billions of dollars each year.
 (3) With the healthcare industry’s movement toward value-based care, it is more important now than ever for organizations to develop plans to combat the harmful effects of HAIs.
 Fortunately, HAIs are preventable when the right precautions are taken.

 Here are 3 simple strategies organizations can implement to reduce the transmission of healthcare-acquired infections:

-1. Use checklists to prioritize patient safety
+1. Using checklists in healthcare to prioritize patient safety

-Checklists are an essential tool for improving systemic processes that contribute to the spread of HAIs.
+Healthcare checklists are an essential tool for improving systemic processes that contribute to the spread of HAIs.
 By implementing checklists, it’s easier for employees to proactively prevent patient harm.
 For example, an infection prevention checklist might ask: (4)

 - Is surgical attire transported in enclosed carts or containers?

 - Are the carts or containers free from damage?